 Job prospects Light Duty Cleaner in Saskatchewan

-Job opportunities for Light duty cleaners (NOC 6731) are fair in Saskatchewan over the next 3 years.
+Job opportunities for Light duty cleaners (NOC 6731) are good in Saskatchewan over the next 3 years.
 These job prospects are also applicable to people working as a light duty cleaner.

 Job opportunities in Saskatchewan

-The employment outlook will be fair for Light duty cleaners (NOC 6731) in Saskatchewan for the 2019-2021 period.
+The employment outlook will be good for Light duty cleaners (NOC 6731) in Saskatchewan for the 2021-2023 period.